WheatonCS/aGoodMystery/README.md

 in this repo are as follows:

 ####step_0_CollectTexts
+We share our process for establishing our group of files to use, as well as our resulting corpus of "scrubbed" texts used in these inquiries.
+(Note that we comment more fully on scrubbing in Step 1, although we only cache the scrubbed texts here in this repo).

-We share our corpus of "scrubbed" texts used in these inquiries, directions for how we scrubbed, and a miscellaneious Python script (not used here) to snag the Nth segment of M-words from each text as an example of the type of script often needed when preparing your corpus.
+directions for how we scrubbed, and a miscellaneous Python script (not used here) to snag the Nth segment of M-words from each text as an example of the type of script often needed when preparing your corpus.
-In particular, we point you to Lexos (http://lexos.wheatoncollege.edu) to first "scrub" the texts so that all subsequent texts are tokenized in a consistent fashion no matter what tool or package is used.

 ####step_1_Scrubbing_Tokenization_Culling
 A brief description of how we "scrubbed" our text files, counted "words", and which words we chose to discard (cull) during each test.
+In particular, we point you to
+Lexos (http://lexos.wheatoncollege.edu) to first "scrub" the texts so that all subsequent texts are tokenized and culled in a consistent fashion no matter what tool or package is used.

 ####step_2_Clustering
 K-means, Hierarchical-agglomerative, and Bootstrap Consensus Trees were applied.